bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 xnoremap ! <Esc>ngnzz
 ```

-Initiate the nearby replacements by executing `\c` on the word to be replaced or
+Initiate nearby replacements by executing `\c` on the word to be replaced or for
-for the current visual selection, type the new text and then hit `Escape` to
+the current visual selection, type the new text and then hit `Escape` to
 complete the change.
 The dot operator will immediately repeat that change
 forward for the next match, hit dot again to continue repeating the change.
 However, if one wishes to individually accept or reject each change then the